-The PSU Graduate Office will analyze transcript(s) to determine if the baccalaureate degree is from an accredited university/college.
-If the prospective candidate has a minimum cumulative GPA of 3.0 on a 4 point scale, then the applicant is invited to participate in a Professional Disposition Assessment.
-We can conditionally accept a candidate who has a minimum 2.75 GPA.
+The College of Education Licensure Officer will analyze transcript(s) to determine if the coursework taken in the baccalaureate degree meets program requirements.
+If the prospective candidate has a degree for which PSU has an approved teacher licensure program and has a minimum cumulative GPA of 3.0 on a 4 point scale, then the applicant is invited to participate in a professional disposition assessment.
+If the applicant is admitted to the program, the candidate can then apply for content area teaching positions in accredited Kansas schools.